Chatting corporate greed with Mr. Monopoly, hero of the Equifax Senate hearing 🎩💸

 Forced arbitration came up after the Equifax hack when consumers noticed it in the company’s terms of service, a controversy that Equifax sort of clarified in its sketchy Equifax-like way.

 As Werner explained, forced arbitration has even broader major implications for consumers.
-When it comes to shady business or privacy practices, an individual lawsuit might function as “a canary in a coal mine” but if that lawsuit is forced into the shadows under forced arbitration it can take years for the public to find out about it, like in the case of the Wells Fargo fake account scandal.
+When it comes to shady business or privacy practices, an individual lawsuit might function as “a canary in a coal mine,” but if that lawsuit is forced into the shadows under forced arbitration it can take years for the public to find out about it, like in the case of the Wells Fargo fake account scandal.
 “It keeps consumers from telling their story,” Werner said.
-“Because those consumers were forced into secret arbitration, we didn’t find out about it for three years. “
+“Because those consumers were forced into secret arbitration, we didn’t find out about it for three years.“

 All told, we were happy to speak with this rising internet star about consumer protections, though due to Werner’s considerable policy savvy there was less hearty in-character chortling than we would have preferred.